sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 ##### 3.1.5.1 Need for consistent storage and access of DPU reboot cause, state and health
 1. The smartswitch needs to know the reboot cause for DPUs.
 Please refer to the CLI section for the various options and their effects when executed on the switch and DPUs.

-    Table shows the frame work for DPU reboot-cause reporting
+    Table shows the frame work for DPU reboot-cause reporting.
+This will be added to existing list of "Possible reboot causes" under "ChassisBase Class".

     | DPU Reboot Cause | HW/SW | End_User_Message_in_DPU_STATE |
     | --- | --- | --- |